dannsam/xenko-docs/manual/audio/index.md

 # Audio
-Xenko's fully integrated audio system supports many advanced features, e.g. steamed audio, 3D spatialized audio and low latency playback.
+Xenko's fully integrated audio system supports many advanced features, e.g. 3D spatialized audio, streaming and low latency playback.
 You can import any sound files and use them in your games and applications.

 ![Audio in Xenko](media/audio-index-intro-picture.png)

 ## Overview
-You can control **Global Audio Settings_ by accessing _Properties_ of [AudioEngine](xref="SiliconStudio.Xenko.Audio.AudioEngine") class:
+You can control **Global Audio Settings** by accessing _Properties_ of [AudioEngine](xref="SiliconStudio.Xenko.Audio.AudioEngine") class:

 | Property | Functionality |